Teaching Assistantships FAQs

 This training is mandatory for all new teaching assistants.
 Attending all training sessions during the day is a must for obtaining the teaching assistantship award.

-This training is also open for interested continuing teaching assistants.
+This training is also open to interested in continuing teaching assistants.

 What are the documents needed for finalizing the award of a teaching assistantship?